HebiRobotics/hebi_ros2_examples/README.md

 ```bash
 ros2 launch hebi_bringup bringup_arm_gazebo_classic.launch.py hebi_arm:=<your_robot_name>
 ```
-**NOTE:** Do not forget to build your workspace and source your setup before running the above commands.
+**NOTE:** Remember to build your workspace and source your setup before running the above commands.

 **Prerequisites:** Ensure you have Gazebo (`gazebo_ros`) and Gazebo ROS 2 Control (`gazebo_ros2_control`) installed.
 To install these packages, run:
 ```bash